Wyoming reigns as one of America’s most wealth- and tax-friendly states

 5. No Tax on Out-of-State Retirement Income

-“A lot of people in Jackson Hole use Wyoming as a second home,” Jones says.
-“They have retirement income that comes from other states where they may be a resident.
-Wyoming doesn’t tax that retirement income that’s earned outside of Wyoming, which is certainly beneficial.”
+Jackson Hole is a popular place to have a second home, and these homeowners often have retirement income that comes from other states where they are a primary resident.
+Wyoming doesn’t tax that retirement income that’s earned outside of Wyoming.
+This is one of many reasons that Wyoming is one of the most tax-friendly states for retirees.

 6. Low Property Taxes